Vegan Biscotti

 - The dough is sticky, it’s fine

-- Flatten the logs, and it helps the cutting
+- Flattening the logs helps with the cutting

 - Cut the logs ONLY when they cool down.